Last updated 09/01/2022

 The home (for purposes of mental health reimbursement), can include temporary lodging, such as hotels and homeless shelters.
 CMS clarifies that for circumstances where the patient, for privacy or other personal reasons, chooses to travel a short distance from the exact home location during a telehealth services, the services is still considered to be furnished “in the home of an individual”.

-In person requirement delayed under Medicare until the 152nd day after the PHE for COVID-19.
+In person requirement delayed under Medicare until on or after January 1, 2025.

 Treatment of stroke telehealth services